Solo Leveling: Sung Family

 Yoo Jin-ho, a D-Rank Hunter, is Jin-woo's sworn brother and a righteous man.
 He hails from a wealthy family and eventually becomes the vice-chairman of Jin-woo's guild after he impresses Jin-woo with his loyalty and commitment.
 Jin-ho is estranged from his biological brother and tends to dress up in fancy and expensive armor, which serves as a running gag throughout the series.
 He has a crush on Jin-woo's sister Jin-ah and eventually marries her in the revised timeline epilogue.
+Becoming Jin-woo's younger brother-in-law.